miguelpadin/poc-gh-actions/README.md

 The CI pipeline enforces several quality gates:

 - Prettier formatting must pass
 - ESLint strict mode allows zero warnings

-- TypeScript must compile without errors (tsc --noEmit)
+- TypeScript must compile without errors (`tsc --noEmit`)
 - Unit tests must pass with V8 coverage enabled
 - E2E tests must succeed in a headless CI environment
 - Coverage is uploaded to Codecov (Clover reporter)
+- The pipeline runs linting and unit tests on a Node.js version matrix (20 and 22)
+- Coverage upload and Codecov reporting are executed only on Node 20 to avoid duplication
+- Concurrency is enforced so only one CI run per branch executes at a time

 Any failure stops the pipeline immediately.